 If you’re interested in visiting a city in Guatemala that’s not so touristy where you can get a real sense of life in the country, then head to Quetzaltenango, or as the locals call it ‘Xela’.

 Xela is one of the cheapest places in the country to visit and as a result, it is a place where long-term travelers go to learn Spanish and volunteer.
 Xela is also a great base to go volcano trekking.
 It’s nearby to Tajamulco, Central America’s highest peak.
-Afterward, visit the Fuentes Georginas Hot springs to sooth your legs.
+Afterward, visit the Fuentes Georginas Hot Springs to sooth your legs.

 Must-do activity: Visit Las Fuentes Georginas Hot Springs for an amazing day of relaxation.